Suborder Trogiomorpha

 Ectopsocus meridionalis Ribaga 1904

-Size:2.4 mm Range outsie Texas: throughout eastern U.S. south to Florida; central Mexico to Chile, southern Europe, Africa and Japan.
+Size: 2.4 mm Range outside Texas: throughout eastern U.S. south to Florida; central Mexico to Chile, southern Europe, Africa and Japan.
 Habitat: persistent dead leaves.
 Known only from female.

 In this species, the males are micropterous and the females are either macropterous or micropterous.
 The tiny male has a dark clunial comb (visible in a dissecting microscope) which identifies it as mature.
-I once observed a male approaching a female and vibrating his body rhythmically as a prelude to courtship.
-This species is likely very common throughout Texas.
+Males in this species stridulate several times during courtship as they approach the female.
+See my YouYube channel: "Diane Young Psocoptera".

 Family PERIPSOCIDAE